drobilla/exess/doc/description.rst

+.. default-domain:: c
+.. highlight:: c

 ###########
 Description
 ###########

-.. default-domain:: c
-.. highlight:: c
+Exess is a simple C library for reading and writing values as strings.

-Exess provides locale-independent functions for converting standard number, date, and time datatypes to and from strings.
+It provides portable locale-independent functions for converting basic number, date, time, and binary datatypes to and from strings.
-Conversions are lossless wherever possible so, for example, a ``float`` written as a string can be read back as the exact original value on any system.
+Conversions are lossless where possible, so, for example, a ``float`` written to a string will read back as exactly the original value on any system.

+The supported datatypes,
-The supported datatypes are defined by the XML Schema specification, although they (along with exess itself) are useful in general, and compatible with many other standards.
+defined by the XSD_ specification, are explicitly compatible with many standards (like XML, RDF, and ISO 8601), and incidentally or partially compatible with many others (like C and JSON).

+The library is straightforward to use and has minimal requirements.
+It doesn't depend on an allocator, the current locale, or any other shared mutable state, making it safe to use in almost any context.

 *****
 Usage